 Located along the River Seine in north-central France is the country’s capital, Paris.
 As a center for culture, fashion, art, and gastronomy, there are countless things to see and do in Paris.

 The area was inhabited by the Parisii sub-tribe in the 3rd century and later conquered by the Romans.
 With so much history, it’s no surprise that many of Paris’ top attractions offer a glimpse into the city’s past.
-These are the top 10 things to see and do in Paris, France.

 One of the most recognizable in the world is Paris’ Eiffel Tower.
 Originally meant to be a temporary structure for the 1889 World’s Fair, the tower has since become one of the top things to see and do in Paris!